tjohnson31415/Mathematica-Fun-Projects/README.md

 attempting the skill.
 I created this program to assist with that.

 A stick figure is constructed from anthropometric data that I found in a paper documenting the dimensions of aircraft pilots.
-This figure is completely movable, with each joint having up to three Euler angle rotations that are programmable.
+The figure is completely movable, with each joint having up to three Euler angle rotations that are programmable.
 Using this, I created an animation where the stick figure performs a standing back tuck that looks quite realistic.
+The center of mass is also calculated for each configuration and is shown on the figure.
 I had hopes to produce other animations, but ran out of time on the project and had to focus on classes again.
-The center of mass is also calculated for each configuration and is shown on the figure.

 ![Backflip Animation](backflip.gif)